joshuacarmack/tricitiesmesh/content/docs/hardware/antennas/TE-ANT-916-CW-HW-SMA/_index.md

 $21.99

-It's great.
+Series ½-wave center-fed dipole antennas are designed for outdoor and indoor use.
+They deliver outstanding performance in a rugged and cosmetically attractive package.
+The antenna contains a helical element and internal counterpoise which eliminates external ground plane dependence and maximizes performance.

+It's great low cost option for starting out.
 Does not require a ground plane.